 - Animal Repellent: Head to your local home improvement or garden store and pick up animal repellent.
 These sprays contain things like garlic and eggs with unappealing smells.
 I like this Peppermint Oil Rodent Repellent Spray from Amazon that mice, rats, and squirrels hate, but doesn't smell awful to humans.

-- Windex and Pledge: First spray your pumpkin with Windex, then follow with pledge.
+- Windex and Pledge: First spray your pumpkin with Windex, then follow with Pledge.
 You're not going to love the smell, but neither will the squirrels.

-2. Create unappealing texture
+2. Create an unappealing texture

 Along with taste, you can also give your pumpkin a texture squirrels won't love.
 Here are some ways to do it:

-3. Give them a scare
+3. Give squirrels a scare

 All tricks and no treats here.
 Play on your squirrels' animal instincts and let them know there are predators around.
 Here's how:

 - Pet hair: If you have a dog that sheds, place your pumpkin on a blanket of dog or cat fur.
 Dogs are predators of squirrels, and they may be frightened by the smell of a canine around.
 It might also be an idea to let it mark its territory near your front porch.